Dodger downer: Pitcher Dustin May to have Tommy John surgery - WTMJ

 The 23-year-old May was placed on the 10-day injured list Sunday, a day after the right-hander winced in pain on the mound and was forced to leave a start at Milwaukee.

-The World Series champion Dodgers, already beset by several injuries to their pitching staff, said May will have ligament reconstruction surgery on May 11 in Los Angeles.
+The World Series champion Dodgers, already beset by several injuries to their pitching staff, said Dr. Neal El Attrache will perform May’s ligament reconstruction surgery on May 11 in Los Angeles.

 “It’s obviously very disappointing,” Roberts said.
 “He’s handling it like a pro.
 You know, wants to figure out what’s the next step after surgery and kind of attack it that way.”